 What is Osteopathy ?

-Osteopathy is a manual therapeutic approach that intents to preserve or restore the mobility of the body’s structures, in order to maintain its homeostasis.
+Osteopathy is a manual approach that intents to restore the mobility and motility of the body’s structures, in order to maintain its homeostasis.

 Ever since, the osteopathic practice has progressively grown and now there are several thousands of practitioners all around the globe.